WannesFransen1994/elixir-otp/README.md

 ## Note

 This project is part of the [elixir learning materials](https://github.com/WannesFransen1994/elixir-learning-materials) repository.
+The same license, code of conduct and contributing guidelines are applicable!